fgheysels/iotedge-opcua-publisher/readme.md

 - `--me=Json`
 - `--mm=Samples`

-### Setup a Timeseries Insights database
+### Ingest telemetry into TimeSeries Insights

 This step is already performed by deploying the opcua_poc_resources ARM template.
+The information below describes what the ARM template does to get the telemetry into Timeseries Insights.

 - Define a consumer-group on the IoT Hub or EventHub that receives the messages published by IoT Edge
 - Add a Timeseries Insights resource in Azure
-- Specify `NodeId` as the property-name for the Timeseries ID.  `NodeId` is the name of the property in the messages sent by OPCPublisher that identifies a metric:
+- Specify `ApplicationUri` `NodeId` as the property-name for the Timeseries ID.  `NodeId` is the name of the property in the messages sent by OPCPublisher that identifies a metric:

   ```json
   [